 Authentic Peruvian Chicken.
 So good.
 If you do a Broadway show or are near Times Square and want something really good that is not in the middle of all the chaos, this is a great option.
 Again, if you’re feeling this later in the day, call ahead or get a reservation, but they definitely can accommodate larger parties.
 My son once slept on the booth seating here at my wife’s birthday party.

-If you need something quick and on the go and want to level up your Chipotle game with better ingredients, Dos Toros is a solid option and they located throughout Manhattan.
+If you need something quick and on the go and want to level up your Chipotle game with better ingredients, Dos Toros is a solid option and they located throughout Manhattan with recent expansion into Brooklyn, too.
 Unless you are from San Francisco, you won’t get these at home.
-Note: this is not an eat in option and they have no bathroom… I said quick!
+Gluten-free tacos are also available!
+Note: they have very few seats so plan on making this one “grab and go”.

 These restaurants might fall a little short on the stroller space or the extra elbow room, but if you have agreeable kids and want to level up your culinary experience you should check these out.